WildResearch’s innovative programs are each designed to achieve three goals:

 - The goal of our Urban Raptor Monitoring program is to gain data on the relative abundance of Cooper’s hawks in the Vancouver/Burnaby area.
 Participants gain knowledge of raptor ecology and how to conduct proper raptor surveys.

 In addition to our programs, we run regular conservation science training and outreach events.
-Examples include workshops in winter bird identification, resume writing for conservation biologists, and fish identification.
-We also run an annual pelagic seabird trip that provides nature enthusiasts the chance to see species rarely seen from shore.
+Examples include workshops in winter bird identification, resume writing for conservation biologists, bird photography and fish identification.